Ceará: Must-see tourist destinations in Brazil

 Canoa Quebrada in Ceará

-The origin of the name “Ceará” goes back to indigenous languages, specifically the etymology of the word in the Tupi language.
-It is believed that “Ceará” comes from “siará”, which means “where the river meets the sea” or “river that embraces the sea”.
+The origin of the name “Ceará” dates back to indigenous languages, specifically to the etymology of the word in the Tupi language.
+It is believed that “Ceará” derives from “siará”, which means “where the river meets the sea” or “the river that embraces the sea”.

-Another interpretation suggests that the term may be related to “cera”, which means “place of many waters”.
-This connection with the geographical characteristics of the region reflects the importance of nature in the culture and identity of the people of Ceará.
+Another interpretation suggests that the term may be related to ‘cera’, which means ‘a place with plenty of water’.
+This connection with the region’s geographical features reflects the importance of nature in the culture and identity of the people of Ceará.

 Guia Turístico do Ceará